Lapland-UAS-Tequ/tequ-api-client/README.md

 var tf = _interopRequireWildcard(require("@tensorflow/tfjs-node-gpu"));
 ```

-You might also need to re-install tfjs-node-gpu to make everything work.
+You might also need to re-install tfjs-node-gpu to make everything work and tfjs-node to make everything work.

 ***To enable GPU support when using [AI] Crop & TM
 ```